Skip to main content

 Amazon is renowned for its poor treatment of its workers.

-On many occasions it has aggressively opposed unionisation and organising efforts at its warehouses.
-Trying to prevent collective bargaining within its workforce, the company has reportedly spent $14 million on anti-union consultants in 2022.
+Amazon has so far successfully beat unionising efforts.
+In trying to prevent collective bargaining within its workforce, Amazon has reportedly spent $14 million (£10.8 million) on anti-union consultants in 2022.

 In October 2021, 1400 UK delivery drivers sued Amazon seeking employment rights, including minimum wage and holiday pay.
 In March 2023 Amazon tried to dismiss the lawsuit but a judge ruled that it could proceed.